EvolvedLotus/EVLDiscordBot/README.md

 `file_category_id` : Category ID where finished tasks (channels) will be sent.
 Think on this like a "File" or "Folder".

+`spreadsheet_id` = Place here the route of your Google credentials for the service account.

 `YOUR_BOT_TOKEN`: With the token you got From Discord developer site.
 It will look similar to this one `MTHer23sAat2.GEa2Kc.nq8hbnz53Lvk7rLQlpM1NX9XN7i09_WH4OKPfo`

+NOTE: Install the requirements with the following command `pip install -r requirements.txt`

 # Commands